maxrossi/greenlet-scheduler/doc/source/designDocuments/memoryDesign.rst

 Tasklets are also bound to a Python thread.

-when a :doc:`../pythonApi/tasklet` is created it stores a strong reference to the :doc:`../pythonApi/scheduleManager` of the same Python thread.
-This is only released when the :doc:`../pythonApi/tasklet` is destroyed.

-This means that while a reference to a :doc:`../pythonApi/tasklet` on a Python thread exists the :doc:`../pythonApi/scheduleManager` will be kept alive.
+If a thread is finished that a :doc:`../pythonApi/tasklet` is associated with, the :doc:`../pythonApi/tasklet` will be killed.

-This also means that holding a reference to another thread's tasklet, will prevent that thread's schedule manager from being auto cleaned up once that thread has ended.

-The :doc:`../pythonApi/tasklet` can even be outside the :doc:`../pythonApi/scheduleManager` for example after a :py:func:`scheduler.tasklet.schedule_remove`.

-Once all Tasklets in a thread, all manual references to :doc:`../pythonApi/scheduleManager` are destroyed, and the tread has ended then the :doc:`../pythonApi/scheduleManager` will automatically clean up.

 Tasklets hold a strong reference to their parent.
 The parent is the :doc:`../pythonApi/tasklet` that started it.
 Multiple nesting levels are possible.
 When a :doc:`../pythonApi/tasklet` yields it yields to its parent.
 By keeping a strong reference to its parent it ensures that this yield location remains valid even if the parent :doc:`../pythonApi/tasklet` has finished.

+The nesting behaviour of can be turned via :py:func:`scheduler.set_use_nested_tasklets`.
+A reason for this nesting behaviour is yet to emerge, it is likely to be removed in the future.

 For more information on :doc:`../pythonApi/tasklet` nesting see :py:func:`scheduler.tasklet.run` and :doc:`../guides/understandingTaskletScheduleOrder`.

 Channels